MaximeFILIPPI/SnapPagerCarousel/README.md

 }
 ```

-In this example, `carouselItems` is an array of String that you want to display in the pager.
+In this example, `items` is an array of custom object / struct / class that you want to use to display some infos in the pager.
 The `SnapPager` view automatically handles the horizontal paging and snapping behavior for you.
 You can customize the appearance of each page by providing your own view inside the content closure.